-For me it's not yet quite clear at which point in what you are planning to do there will be a sort of feedback.
-I mean, this doesn't have to be decided now, but at which point you think or you see there will be some sort of feedback mechanism that it's not just that the action of the algorithm as a tool for you to transpose your speech into live coding command.
-But at which point that algorithm feeds back into your very own practice.
-I mean, how you speak or how you think about live coding.
-I don't know.
-What you did is quite literal feedback, in the sense that you are taking the output of the algorithm and feeding back into what you are saying.
-Which is a way of doing it.
-Which sure makes a little bit more evident materially the action of the algorithm, or the fallacy of the algorithm or whatever.
-So, for me it's a bit of a question: at which point that will happen in this project.
-It will happen, because it happens anyway, but just thinking now it seems more like: I'm building this tool.
-And I'm asking myself at which point will you let the tool change your action, or your agency.
+For me it's not yet clear at which point of your residecny here there will be a sort of feedback between you and the artefacts you are creating.
+I mean, this doesn't have to be decided now, of course.
+What I'm asking is at which point you think, or you imagine, the algorithm will feed back into your very own practice.
+I mean, how could it influence your way of speaking or thinking about live coding.
+What you did is quite literal feedback, in the sense that you are taking the output of a part of the algorithm (the speech recognition part) and feeding it back into what you are saying (resynthesising the words the algorithms previously recognised).
+For sure, this makes a little bit more evident the materially of the performativy of the algorithm, or the fallacy of the algorithm or whatever.
+So, what I'm trying to ask is: at which point that will happen in this project.
+It will happen, because it happens anyway, but I was just thinking that at the present state we're only at the stage of building a tool.
+And I'm wonderin whether you will let the tool change your action, or your agency.

 Maybe a simple technique is to say that at a certain point you just say: ok, today I will just create stuff.
 So, you know, just aesthetic output.
 Whatever is broken, whatever doesn't work yet, it doesn't matter.
 Let's see which stuff already works and then just do something with that and no fixing or implementation or something like that might help in a way to not get lost into just implementing the things, hoping that at the very very end you have something that you could use.
 Just use this path as a possibility to say "look, today I'm gonna try out just to throw that stuff at the thing and record what comes out of it, and that's it".